amrelghamrawy/room-app/README.md

-# Using MongoDB for Audits in Laravel
+# MongoDB-Based Auditing in Laravel

-You can leverage MongoDB to store your audits table in a Laravel application.
-Follow these steps to set up MongoDB for auditing:
+This guide details how to configure MongoDB for audit logs within a Laravel application.

-## Steps
+## Configuration Steps

 1. **Endpoint**: `/audit_settings/create`
     - **Method**: GET
     - **Description**:
-    **If you intend to change the database for auditing purposes:**
+      Configuring Auditing Database Settings:
+        - **Changing the Database for Auditing**:
             - Specify the desired database type.
-        - Provide the corresponding connection string **If you prefer to store audits in the same database:**
+            - Provide the corresponding connection string.
+        - **Storing Audits in the Same Database**:
             - Leave the connection string empty.